 It’s time to pack that hand luggage, take just one or two days off from work, and head on a long weekend to charge your batteries.
 In this post, I’ll share with you my personal top 10 city breaks that make for a perfect long weekend for those who reside in Europe or North America.

 The Irish capital is a top choice for a long weekend trip thanks to its compact size and myriad of optional day trips for those with an extra appetite for adventure.
 The city center can easily be explored on foot and mixes “classic” Irish experiences such as bar-hopping from one ancient Irish pub to another, but also a string of impressive monuments, green spaces, and top-notch restaurants.
 But above all, the greatest charm that Dublin possesses is its local residents, always friendly and up for a conversation filled with puns and sarcasm.
 Add to that the vibrant music scene, both in the streets, pubs and live music halls, and you have yourself a great city break in Dublin.

-Pro tip: be sure to pack for wet weather but don’t let the rain put a damper on your plans.
+Be sure to pack for wet weather but don’t let the rain put a damper on your plans.

 9. Amsterdam – The Netherlands